Rent Escalation Review: What Will You Actually Pay Over Time?

 Flagged Issues

-CPI and operating expense escalations without tenant audit rights make it impossible to verify that the landlord's calculations are accurate.
+CPI and operating expense escalations without tenant audit rights make it impossible to verify that the landlord's calculations are accurate, that the correct index and base period are used, and that the escalation formula is applied as written in the lease.

 Disclaimer: SaferLease provides AI-powered informational analysis and is not a law firm and does not provide legal advice.